The Church is suffering her worst crisis since the Protestant Reformation

 Pope Francis was elected pope on March 13, 2013.

 The future looks bleak.
-Since the start of the pontificate of Pope Francis the Catholic Church has effectively joined the camp of the leftist social progressives.
+Since the start of the pontificate of Pope Francis, the Catholic Church has effectively joined the camp of the leftist social progressives.
 The alliance with the prevailing culture has accelerated its decline into irrelevance.
 The Europe that Vatican II helped to create is in its death-throes and all of Western Civilization is not far behind.

 Pope Francis is attempting to undermine the traditional teachings of the Church on marriage and sexual morality.
 In several speeches he denounced Catholics who hold to the traditions of their faith as “rigid.”
-They used to be called “Holy”.

 He went as far as changing the wording of the catechism to match his personal view on the death penalty.
 This view proposes that the Church had been teaching error and supporting an immoral practice for 2,000 years.
 Unfaithful priests and bishops are delighted to follow his lead.
 Either Scripture, the Fathers and Doctors of the Church, and all previous popes were wrong or those current bishops and priests are.
 There is no third alternative.
+Truth has been replaced with sentimentality and emotion.

 A hyper-papalism is allowing Popes to be creators of tradition rather than the guardian of the tradition that was handed down.
-The fundamental error is pride – the conception that modern man is so different from man in other periods that he should not submit humbly to tradition.
+The fundamental error is pride – the conception that modern man is so different from man in other periods that he should not submit to tradition.

 “For the Holy Spirit was not promised to the successors of Peter that by His revelation they might make known new doctrine, but that by His assistance they might inviolably keep and faithfully expound the Revelation, the Deposit of Faith, delivered through the Apostles.” – First Vatican Council